isomerpages/nlb-learning/_reading/Adults Seniors/Content.md

   </div>
   <div class="col is-three-fifths">
     <p><b>BOOKSTORES: How to Read More Books in the Golden Age of Content</b><br>
 This video has Max Joseph interview influential writers, avid readers and bookstore owners on how to make time for reading today, including how to read faster!
-The icing on the cake is following his haunts around Europe and North America for the dreamiest and most surreal bookstores.
+The icing on the cake is following his haunts around Europe and North America for the dreamiest and most surreal bookstores.<br><br>
 <small>Source: Max Joseph (2019, April 23).
 BOOKSTORES: How to Read More Books in the Golden Age of Content.
 Retrieved 2021, December 9.</small></p>
   </div>
 </div>